coconutswallow/Guides/_monsters/ancient-sword-dragon.md

 > ***Sword Step (Costs 2 Actions).*** The dragon teleports in a burst of swords up to 60 feet to an unoccupied space it can see that is within 5 feet of a blade, including one created by magic (such as a blade barrier or a cloud of daggers).
 Then each creature within 10 feet of the space that the dragon left must succeed on a DC 25
 > Dexterity saving throw or take 16 (2d6 + 9) slashing damage.
 >
+> ### Lair Actions
+>
+> On initiative count 20 (losing initiative ties), the dragon takes a lair action to cause one of the following effects; the dragon can't use the same effect two rounds in a row:
+>
+> - 1d4 + 1 of the dragon's scales detach to defend the dragon.
+The scales have the statistics of flying swords and act on initiative count 20.
+The constructs last for 1 minute, after which they become inanimate once again.
+> - The dragon's scales become primed with magical energy.
+Until initiative count 20 on the next round, each time the dragon takes 10 or more damage, its scales burst out and each creature within 10 feet of it takes 7 (2d6) slashing damage.
+> - A swirling cloud of swords forms 10 feet around the dragon, which follows the dragon until initiative count 20 on the next round.
+The cloud provides the dragon with three-quarters cover, and the area 10 feet around the dragon becomes difficult terrain for other creatures.
+When a creature enters the cloud's area for the first time
+> on a turn or starts its turn there, the creature must make a DC 15 Dexterity saving throw.
+On a failed save, the creature takes 10 (3d6) slashing damage.
+On a successful save, the creature takes half as much damage.
+>
+> ### Regional Effects
+>
+> The region containing a legendary sword dragon's lair is warped by the dragon's magic, which creates one or more of the following effects:
+>
+> - Grass and plants within 6 miles of the lair are razor sharp and hazardous to outsiders.
+The area covered by the vegetation is difficult terrain, and when a creature moves into or within the area, it takes 2 (1d4) slashing damage for every 5 feet it travels.
+> - Protrusions of earth and stone within 6 miles of the dragon's lair form into blade-like shapes.
+Any rock formations may resemble oversized swords.
+> - Knives on occasion rain from the sky within 6 miles of the dragon's lair.
+Creatures caught in the rain take 1 piercing damage each turn until they can find shelter.
+> - Whirling blades scour the land within 6 miles of the lair.
+A whirling blade has the statistics of an air elemental, it has a speed of 50 feet, it has an Intelligence and - Charisma of 1 (-5), and its damage rolls deal slashing damage instead of bludgeoning damage.
+> - Blades brought within 1 mile of the dragon's lair sharpen themselves and never dull while they remain in the area.
+> - The dragon can hear up to 30 feet through any magical, bladed weapon within 1 mile of the dragon's lair.
+>
+> If the dragon dies, these effects end immediately.
+>